Special Note#

 Install detection tool:

-emerge --ask app-portage/cpuid2cpuflags # Install detection tool
+emerge --ask app-portage/cpuid2cpuflags

-Run detection and write to config:
+Run detection and append to config:

 CPU_FLAGS_X86="aes avx avx2 f16c fma3 mmx mmxext pclmul popcnt rdrand sse sse2 sse3 sse4_1 sse4_2 ssse3"